Finance for Physiotherapists

 Contract Hire can be the most cost-effective asset finance solution to provide a business vehicle, which could be essential if you want to run a mobile service, visiting patients in their homes.

-Funding to buy your premises
+Funding to buy premises for physiotherapy

 Premises in a good location, ideally with parking and public transport nearby, will be a big plus for your practice, helping clients find you.
 You might need to pay a little more, but the benefits to your growing business will be huge.